emilyebenedict/PretermPlasmidPhageProject/README.md

 Shell scripts include version numbers used for each specific tool and were all run on in the High Throughput Computing Facility computing environment.
 R code runs successfully on R versions 4.4.2 and later from Mac OS 14.5 and later.

+Available data is found in the "R" directory as supplementary tables.

 ### Shell scripts: software versions used
 * Dorado v0.5.0
 * Samtools v1.14